meteor/galaxy-docs/content/index.md

 - **Simple management**: Use a unified interface to manage, understand usage characteristics, and adjust settings for all your Meteor apps

-- **Integration APM**: Use Meteor APM to optimize performance of your production application.
+- **Integrated Meteor APM**: Use Meteor APM to optimize the performance of your production application.

 <h3 id="quickstart">Get Started</h3>